E4 European long distance path: Maps

-Maps from Anavasi cover much of the route and some can be bought with a guide book, including the Taygetos 1:50,000 sheet.
+Maps from Anavasi cover much of the route and some can be bought with a guide book, including the Taygetos 1:25,000 sheet.
+Moreover Anavasi Edition contains a lot of hiking maps for Pindus Range, Mt.
+Olympus, Gramos and Smolikas and the Mountains of Central Greece.

 Route of E4 in mainland Greece

 From Kulata (Bulgaria) the way crosses the border to Promachon (Promachonas).
 The route was originally planned to cross from North Macedonia to Florina.

 Waymarking

 Aluminum signs: on white background a yellow rhombus with black outline, with the words E4/6 in black.
 Coloured signs on rocks and trees: white background, a yellow parallelogram on the left and a black on the right.

 Placenames

 Because of the transliteration from the Greek alphabet, the spelling of place names can be confusing (some places also have an official and a local, or old, name).